Lollorm/Super-Mario-Bros-AI/README.md

 ---

+### Requirements

+You can import the requirements from [this](https://github.com/Lollorm/Super-Mario-AI/blob/main/PPO%20Proximal%20Policy%20Optimization/requirements.txt) file.

+---

 ### Environment

 This time I used OpenAI's [Gym Retro](https://openai.com/index/gym-retro/) environment because it supports custom levels and allows direct access to RAM values, making it possible to inspect memory locations during gameplay.
 This time I decided to train the agent on [Super Mario World](https://en.wikipedia.org/wiki/Super_Mario_World) as it offers a more complex action space, in particular I was curious about the possibility of an agent learning trickjumps or glitches (Maybe an Agent could learn [Arbitrary code execution](https://tasvideos.org/ArbitraryCodeExecutionHowTo) given the proper environment).
 To do this I had to manually [integrate](https://retro.readthedocs.io/en/latest/integration.html) the game in Gym Retro, find the memory addresses of the variables that were needed and implement a reward function.
 By adding the necessary JSON files the game can be used as a gym environment.

+---

+### Acknowledgments